 I Love Clerkenwell

-Today is the start of Clerkenwell Design Week, the UK’s leading independent design festival, in the heart of London.
-Over 60 showrooms will host presentations, workshops and product launches across a broad variety of design disciplines.
+Today is the start of Clerkenwell Design Week, named after the thriving creative district close to the centre of London.
+Its the UK’s leading independent design festival and features over 60 showrooms displaying work and will host presentations, workshops and product launches across a broad range of design disciplines.

 8 Faces Issue #6 is now available to buy.